shadow/shadow/docs/1-Installation-and-Setup.md

 ## System Configs and Limits

-Some Linux system configuration changes are needed to run large-scale Shadow simulations.
+Some Linux system configuration changes are needed to run large-scale Shadow simulations (more than about 1000 nodes).

 ### Number of Open Files